rocket4321/nmap_tracker/README.md

 New OPTIONAL config fields:

 - timeout: postive integer in seconds to allow nmap process to perform

+- exclude-active is a boolean, enabled by default.
+When disabled, forces nmap to scan all configured host(s) on every scan.
+>> By default, this component optimizes to only scan for devices that could be marked as 'not_home' within the next <home_interval> minutes.
+This provides only a single scan for a device to continue to be marked as home.
+If some device connections are irregular, then a device would toggle back and forth.
+This is likely the best next option for a user to be able to enable if devices are toggling back and forth, but may increase resource consumption, based on configuration settings.

 - local_mac_hostname default is 'localhost', which would create a sensor 'device_tracker.localhost'
 - local_mac_hostname can also be a mac to match other created sensors.

+- exclude-mac is a list of MAC address to be ignored when returned by nmap results.
 - exclude-mac item list entires must be in all caps.

 - debug_log_level is integer (1-5) that allows for limited or expanded debug to log, when debug level is active ->> Privacy Warning: debug_log_level of 3+ includes MAC addresses